MANU Jurnal Pusat Penataran Ilmu dan Bahasa

 ROLES OF REVIEWERS

-- Obliged to reveal any competing interest prior to agreeing to review a manuscript.
+- Obliged to reveal any competing interest prior to agreeing to review manuscripts.

-- Can decline to review any manuscripts attributable to a conflict of interest or inadequate knowledge.
+- Can decline to review manuscripts attributable to a conflict of interest or inadequate knowledge.

 - Review all manuscripts justly, objectively and professionally.

-- Ensure the originality of a manuscript and be alert to any plagiarism and redundant publication.
+- Ensure the originality of manuscripts and be alert to any plagiarism and redundant publication.

 - Disclose any ethical misconduct detected while reviewing to the Chief Editor for further action.

-- Secure the confidentiality of manuscripts and must not discuss the content of the manuscripts without permission.
+- Secure the confidentiality of manuscripts and not discuss the content of the manuscripts without permission.

-- Abide by the time allocated for the review process, and requests for extension to review the manuscripts are at the discretion of the Chief Editor.
+- Abide by the timeframe allocated for the review process, and requests for extension to review manuscripts are at the discretion of the Chief Editor.

 ROLES OF AUTHORS